bachelor-2014/report/v2/hardware.md

     possibility of exchanging the camera with larger cameras or scanners, we wanted more space below the glass plate
-- The carriage is very shaky due to the rails on which it is attached being placed only with a vertical distance between them, so we wanted to alter this to be a horizontal distance only
+- The carriage is very shaky due to the rails on which it is attached being placed with a vertical distance between them, so we wanted to alter this to be a horizontal distance
 - In order to make EvoBot a standalone unit, we wanted to exchange the Arduino board with a more general purpose computer